Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 In the tween years, they yearn for more freedom and independence.
 Kids have more developed interests you can tap into with your travels.
 They also have longer attention spans and can tolerate longer flights.

-At this age, you can also start including your kids in the travel planning process to ensure they aren’t bored on vacation.
+At this age, you can also start including your kids in the travel planning process to get them more involved and engaged in the vacation.

 Where to Travel with School-Age Children